wihl/Timberwolf/README.md

 There are a number of integrated tests that you can also run if you'd like, but they are ignored by default.
-In order to run the integrated tests, you must have a working instance of HBase test against.
+In order to run the integrated tests, you must have a working instance of HBase to test against.
 There is an additional integrated test which also requires a working instance of Microsoft Exchange.
 The integration tests require a set of properties that must be set in a